mohith01/Building-a-Container-with-GO-from-Scratch/README.md

 https://youtu.be/8fi7uSYlOdc

-The rootfs shd be docked using chdir
+The rootfs zip folder shd be extracted and used as the new file system for our container

+Others are written as comments in code